 Who is Katabatic Gear?

-The beginnings were humble, Aaron made the bags in his two-room apartment in Colorado setting up his one room as the workshop, he stitched the bags himself, designed and built his own down stuffing equipment, which is still used today, and with a spark and a vision he started a viable business and named it Katabatic after the Katabatic effect we all experience in the outdoors where high density air from elevation rushes down a drainage or in the case of a chinook wind war air is carried upslope to the windward side of a mountain.
+The beginnings were humble, Aaron made the bags in his two-room apartment in Colorado setting up his one room as the workshop, he stitched the bags himself, designed and built his own down stuffing equipment, which is still used today, and with a spark and a vision he started a viable business and named it Katabatic after the Katabatic effect we all experience in the outdoors where high-density air from elevation rushes down a drainage or in the case of a chinook wind warm air is carried up slope to the windward side of a mountain.

-Now Katabatic is an established company with a physical shop in Lakewood, CO where Aaron and his Partner Kris work tirelessly to procure the most high quality items they can.
-The shop has 8 sewers, a cutting room guy who also stuffs the bags, and Aaron who not only is the chief designer but also personally inspects each quilt, backpack and bivy sack before it is shipped out.
+Now Katabatic is an established company with a physical shop in Lakewood, CO where Aaron and his Partner Kris work tirelessly to procure the most high-quality items they can.
+The shop has 8 sewers, a cutting room guy who also stuffs the bags and Aaron who not only is the chief designer but also personally inspects each quilt, backpack, and bivy sack before it is shipped out.
 Aaron told me on a visit this past spring, “I would rather reject a bag for a bad stitch than have a sub-par product out on in the field.”
-You see Aaron is a dirt bag like the rest of us and he knows that buying a high quality down product is a major investment for us adventures and when you are shelling out $400-$500 you want a piece of gear that is going to last you for many trips.
+You see Aaron is a dirtbag like the rest of us and he knows that buying a high quality down product is a major investment for us adventurers and when you are shelling out $400-$500 you want a piece of gear that is going to last you for many trips.

-So there you have it an American Dream success story for humble beginnings to a viable business that is helping employee sewers in Colorado and produce the highest quality quilts out there.
+So there you have it an American Dream success story for humble beginnings to a viable business that is helping employ sewers in Colorado and produces the highest quality quilts out there.